Skip to main content

 Learning outcomes

-2. Demonstrate intermediate level research, reasoning, and communication skills in the application of the above knowledge to particular climate change related issues.
+2. Demonstrate intermediate level research, reasoning, and communication skills in the application of climate dispute negotiation theory to particular climate change related issues.

 Enrolment requirements